Suzuki Celerio review

 Practicality, comfort and boot space

-The new Celerio has got the biggest boot in its class, and there’s enough room for five at a push.
-The slab-sided looks work in the Suzuki’s favour, allowing for plenty of headroom, while thanks to the generous wheelbase, there’s enough knee space for a six foot passenger in the rear.
-The driver’s seat adjusts for height, too, so it shouldn’t be too difficult to get comfortable up front.
+The Celerio has the biggest boot in its class, and there’s enough room for five passengers at a push.
+The slab-sided looks work in the Suzuki’s favour here, allowing for plenty of headroom, while the generous wheelbase means there’s enough knee space for six-foot tall passengers in the rear.
+Usefully, the driver’s seat adjusts for height - not all city cars get this option - so it shouldn’t be too difficult to get a comfortable driving position.

-At 254 litres, the boot is three litres larger than the VW up!, Skoda Citigo and SEAT Mii, and two litres bigger than the previously class-leading Hyundai i10.
-It’s a decent shape, too, though the seats don’t fold flat and there’s a really annoying lip at the base.
+At 254 litres, the Celerio's boot is three litres larger than the one in the VW up!, Skoda Citigo and SEAT Mii trio, and two litres bigger than the previously class-leading Hyundai i10.
+It’s a decent shape, too, although the 60:40 split folding seats don’t fold flat and there’s a really annoying lip at the base.
 That won’t be an issue for most, but it’s certainly worth noting if you plan on carrying larger items on a regular basis.

 Reliability and Safety